Akkii4/Blockchain_Concepts/Random_Blockchain-Solidity_Facts.md

 5. EWASM (Ethereum Web Assembly Machine) : Is a proposed replacement for EVM as it aims for faster computation (converts solidity code to bytecode faster) and also more High Level Support.

+6. Sending Ether or messages to addresses that doesn't exists : Ethereum cannot and does not validate recipient addresses in a transaction.
+Any 20-byte value is corresponds to an address w/wo private key,contract is considered valid.
 ```
 *Will write more whenever something interesting strikes*